ThLentzas/dvd-store-api/README.md

 The application includes exception handling for several types of errors to provide a better user experience and give appropriate responses to requests.
 The following exceptions are handled:

-* InvalidDVDException - thrown when an attempt is made to add or update a DVD with invalid information.
+* InvalidDVDException - This exception is thrown when an attempt is made to add or update a DVD with invalid information.
 The response for this exception is a 400 Bad Request status code along with an error message indicating the cause of the exception.
 * DuplicateResourceException - This exception is thrown when an attempt is made to add a DVD or a user with an email  that already exists in the database.
 The response for this exception is a 400 Bad Request status code along with an  error message indicating that the resource already exists.
 * DvdNotFoundException - This exception is thrown when a requested DVD is not found in the database.
 The response for this exception is a 404 Not Found status code along with an error message indicating that the DVD does not exist.
 * BadCredentialsException - This exception is thrown when a user provides incorrect login credentials.
 The response for this exception is a 401 Unauthorized status code along with an error message indicating that the credentials are invalid.